ginstrom/paladin-novel/manuscript/chapter-19.md

 "Granted, Sir Roderick," Gond replied, his tone even, a hint of his old sardonic humor lacing his words.
 "It's not every day our humble war council is graced by such distinguished guests."

-The knight’s answering smile was thin, his eyes assessing.
+The knight's answering smile was thin, his eyes assessing.
 "Your 'humble' efforts have caused considerable stir in less humble circles.
 May we speak in private?
 Our discussion touches on matters of… delicate alliance."

 Gond led Sir Roderick to a smaller chamber, Thorek and Elena taking positions near the door, a silent testament to their own authority.
 Silviana, a shadow in her forest-hued robes, settled into a quiet corner, her presence a subtle weight in the room.